o-yildirim/Falling-Sand/README.md

-A falling sand simulation developed using QT framework.
+A falling sand simulation developed using the QT framework.